-The ROW Agent notifies the Appraiser, who follows the procedures in Sec.
-4.5.2, completes the Adjustment to an Approved Appraisal for Minor Change or Addition Form (25A-R415), and prepares a new Certificate of Appraiser (see Sec.
+The Appraiser follows the procedures in Sec.
+4.5.2 and submits to the Review Appraiser an Adjustment to an Approved Appraisal for Minor Change or Addition (Form 25A-R415) formerly "Pink Sheet" and a new Certificate of Appraiser (see Sec.
 4.15.3).
-The Review Appraiser reviews the information, signs the form, and transmits it with a revised Review Appraiser's Recommendation of Just Compensation Form (25A-R505) to the appropriate ROW Chief.
+The Review Appraiser reviews the information, signs the form, and transmits it to the appropriate ROW Chief with a revised Review Appraiser's Recommendation of Just Compensation Form (25A-R505).

-If, in the original Appraiser's opinion, a new report is necessary, then the Appraiser should advise the ROW Agent in writing and request further written instructions.
+If the original Appraiser determines that the situation does not qualify for a Pink Sheet or a new appraisal or appraisal update is necessary, the Appraiser shall advise the ROW Agent and Review Appraiser in writing and request further written instructions.